jdavis/jdavis.github.com/_posts/2014-06-30-github-university-follow-up.md

 a student was having a strange error that I couldn't debug over email.

 I'd email the student back, telling them to commit what they have so far and I would be able to debug it then.
-I'd then either run pull the repository locally and run it, or I would just debug by looking at it in GitHub.
+I'd then either  pull the repository locally and run it, or I would just debug by looking at it in GitHub.

 ### New Homeworks & Solutions